winglang/wing/docs/02-getting-started/02-installation.md

 :::info

 During the private alpha period, Wing is distributed through a private npm repository.
-You will need to obtain a [personal access token] from GitHub with a **packages:read** scope and then login your npm client like this:
+You will need to obtain a [personal access token](https://github.com/settings/tokens/new?description=Winglang%20Beta&scopes=repo,read:packages) from GitHub with a
+**packages:read** scope and then login your npm client like this:

 ```terminal
 $ npm login --scope=@winglang --registry=https://npm.pkg.github.com
 ```

+This token can also be used to keep the VSCode extension up to date with additional `repo` permissions.
 :::

 Install the Wing CLI through npm: